Qumulo/docs/nfs4-enabling-using.md

 * General file system access (reading, writing, and navigating files)
 * Unstable writes
 * Full use of the NFS exports configuration shared with NFSv3
-* Navigation in the pseudo-filesystem above your exports
+* Navigation in the pseudo-file system above your exports
 * NFSv3-style `AUTH\_SYS` authentication
 * Fine-grained control over file permissions using access control lists (ACLs)